Renuk9390/ChatGPTvsGoogleGemini/README.md

 ## Overview

 This repository contains code, data, and also discussions related to uncommon examples in European examinations and user experiences with ChatGPT and Gemini.
+## Challenges in working with LLMs
+In the coarse-grained test realm, the challenge arises from a lengthy list of paragraphs matching between prior art and application claims.
+Two primary challenges for AI models include:
+ \emph{i) Throughput} - determining how many paragraphs a model can process at a given time for novelty comparison, dependent on computation capabilities.
+ To address this, we focus on a small set of selected paragraphs to manage computational complexity with free versioned AI tools.
+ \emph{ii) Understanding quality} - assessing AI models' ability to comprehend technical details, complex vocabulary, legal jargon, and context-based text type distinctions.
+This paper emphasizes qualitative analysis by focusing on small sets of text pairs, prompting LLMs to determine novelty or destructive interactions.
+ This method involves information retrieval at the passage level, seeking relevant paragraphs that can impact the novelty of a given application's independent claim (query).
+ Additionally, model quality is evaluated based on classification capabilities.

 ## Uncommon Examples in Examiner's Citations